trihacek/responsePatterns/README.md

 percentile.cutoff <- 80
 percentiles$sum <- rowSums(percentiles > percentile.cutoff)

-# Decide on how many times a respondent muset be placed above the percentile
+# Decide on how many times a respondent must be placed above the percentile
-# cutoff score should be considered problematic.
+# cutoff score to be considered problematic.
 Then, select potentially
 # problematic responses
 sum.cutoff <- 2
 IDs <- percentiles[percentiles$sum >= sum.cutoff, 1]